mrr-bajaj/netflix-clone/README.md

 5. Multiple Profile
 6. Search
 7. initial loader
-8. Play button -- 1
+8. Play button -- 1 -- done
-9. More Info button -- 2
+9. More Info button -- 2 -- done
 10. On hovering, showing the data on the card -- 3
 11. on play -> save into continue watching (recently played/viewed)
 12. add to my list
-13. more like this (recommendation)
+13. more like this (recommendation) -- done
 14. navbar -- home, my list